GuillemD/PendingNameEngine2/README.md

 In the Main menu, you have several features:
 - Saving configuration
 - Show/Hide configuration panel -> ( information about performance, debug functionalities)
-- Inspector panel to show geometry properties
+- Inspector panel to show geometry properties of a selected game object
-- Hierarchy Panel displaying all the game objects
+- Hierarchy Panel displaying all the game objects in a tree (also able to delete all scene game objects)
 - Show/hide console
-- Delete all the scene game objects
 - Create primitives using par_shapes
 - Random number generator